Skip to main content

 When you are on the Task Pipeline, you can add new subtasks to any of the task cards.
 You can also see if there are already subtasks listed for any of the tasks.
 All you need to do is click on the numbers next to Sub Tasks: to open up a side panel on the right.

 This is where you can add new subtasks or complete existing ones.
-Depending on how you have your subtask permissions set up, you may have to check off each subtask before you can complete the whole task.
+Depending on your subtask permissions, you may have to check off each subtask before completing the whole task.

 You can also add notes to each subtask and delete any that are no longer relevant.